paper-toaster/osu-wiki/wiki/Game_Modifiers/Auto/en.md

 ## osu!taiko

-In [osu!taiko](/wiki/Game_Modes/osu!taiko), the Auto mod will attempt a perfect playthrough, but won't always get an SS grade: it will occasionally miss a tick on drumrolls that do not start on a whole or half beat and will not always be able to complete dendens on maps with a very high overall difficulty.
+In [osu!taiko](/wiki/Game_Modes/osu!taiko), the Auto mod will attempt a perfect playthrough, but won't always get an SS grade.
+It will occasionally miss a tick on drumrolls that do not start on a whole or half beat and will not always be able to complete dendens on maps with a very high overall difficulty.

 ## osu!catch